soerenlaursen/PowerHermod/README.md

 The best way to use powerHermod is to have a cron jobs, which runs each hour.

+# 2017-02-22
+Added support for more than one folder with configuration in Grane.yaml

 # 2017-02-21
 Added support for multi configuration files in folder specified in Grane.yaml.

 # Roadmap
 (2017-02-18)